andrewjfiore/MiSTer-ROMweasel/README.md

 If executed from cmdline with a directory path as argument, `.chd` files in that directory are sorted into their own subdirectories.
 If it fails to automatically determine correct subdirectory name, that file is simply not moved.

+If executed from cmdline with `/media/fat/_DOS Games` as argument, an unique `<setname>` element is appended to all MGL files in that directory.
+This allows storing individual configurations per DOS game (button to key maps especially).

 ## Automatic updates